aphixe/CountdownMaster/README.md

 # Countdown Master

-Countdown Master is a small desktop timer that combines a countdown goal timer with daily goal tracking, a year heatmap, and daily logs.
+Countdown Master is vibe coded small desktop timer that combines a countdown goal timer with daily goal tracking, a year heatmap, and daily logs.
+I use it for tracking my daily immersion, i started using this on day 1 of 2026 and already at 7 hours + I know 7 hour isn't the highest for 3 days, but this app has me immersing more, today I upped my super goal time to 3 hours, if i didn't i would only be at 6 hours.
+I expect to hit higher numbers now. if you find issues or have features you want, ask or just clone and work on it yourself, tho it be cool to see what you add.
 It is built with PySide6 (Qt) and stores data locally in `data.csv` plus preferences in `settings.ini`.